alttch/bma-info/roboplc/metrics.rst

 .. note::

-   Metrics are not be used to export production data.
+   Metrics should not be used to export production data.
 Use a proper fieldbus protocol for that.
 Metrics are useful for program debugging and monitoring purposes only.